Outlining The California OTS’ 2021 Highway Safety Plan

 Police Traffic Services

-Education the police on how to improve traffic safety is important to create a safe traffic environment.
+Educating the police on how to improve traffic safety is important to create a safe traffic environment.
 The California Office of Traffic Safety proposed that police participate in various programs that focus on increasing traffic safety.

-Traffic Records and Roadway Safety
+Traffic Records And Roadway Safety

-Other countermeasures proposed by the California Office of Traffic Safety designed to increase safety include:
+Other countermeasures proposed by the California OTS, designed to increase safety, include:

-• Improve location accuracy with feedback
+• Improve location accuracy with feedback.

-• Traffic records
+• Traffic records.

-• Statewide collision data analysis research studies and ranking program
+• Statewide collision data analysis, research studies, and ranking program.

-• Data analysis, technical assistance, education, and outreach
+• Data analysis, technical assistance, education, and outreach.

-• Fatality Analysis Reporting System Backing Project VI
+• Fatality Analysis Reporting System Backing Project VI.

-• Crash Medical Outcomes Data Project
+• Crash Medical Outcomes Data Project.

-• Roadway safety and traffic records
+• Roadway safety and traffic records.

-• Supporting community engagement with crowd-sourced data
+• Supporting community engagement with crowd-sourced data.

-• California active transportation safety website
+• California active transportation safety website.

 Arash Law Practice Area Border/Divider

-We’ll tell you if you have a case or not within five minutes, call (888) 488-1391
+We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 DISCLAIMER: Information provided on this blog is not formal legal advice.
 It is generic legal information.
 Under no circumstances should the information on this page be relied upon when deciding the proper course of a legal action.
 Always obtain a free and confidential case evaluation from a reputable attorney near you if you think you might have a personal injury lawsuit.